Last Updated on: 3rd July 2023, 09:03 am

-Captive parrots don’t naturally eat clay and are less likely to need it if their owners provide them with a healthy, balanced diet that incorporates pellets, fruits, vegetables, seeds, and nuts.
+Captive parrots don’t eat clay and are less likely to need it when their owners provide a healthy diet.

 What Is A Parrot Clay Lick?

-In the wild, clay licks are enormous walls of red clay that have appeared due to erosion along riverbanks.
-Many parrot species gather at them to consume the clay.
+Clay licks are large walls of red clay that have appeared due to erosion along riverbanks.
+Many parrot species gather there to consume clay.

-You’re most likely to see macaws, Amazon parrots, and parakeets at clay licks, as they’re native to these regions.
+You’re most likely to see macaws, Amazon parrots, and parakeets at clay licks because they’re native to these regions.
 The largest clay licks appear within the borders of Peru on the western Amazon basin.

-The Peruvian government has made many efforts to preserve their clay licks to keep parrots healthy and enable them to act instinctively.
-As a result, these areas are protected as nature reserves.
+The Peruvian government has tried to preserve their clay licks to enable parrots to act instinctively.
+Consequently, these areas are protected as nature reserves.

 Source of Calcium

-Parrots struggle to eat dairy products because they don’t have the enzyme (lactase) responsible for digesting lactose.
-Calcium deficiencies are responsible for the following:
+Parrots don’t eat dairy products because they lack the enzyme (lactase) responsible for breaking down lactose.
+Calcium deficiencies lead to the following problems:

-Pesticide poisoning can be fatal when parrots have been exposed to pesticides for prolonged periods.
+Pesticide poisoning can be fatal when parrots are exposed for prolonged periods.

-Clay licks reduce the risk of pesticide poisoning by binding to the toxins and preventing them from being digested.
-Then, they get excreted before they cause health issues.
+Clay licks reduce the risk of pesticide poisoning by binding to the toxins, preventing them from being digested.
+Then, they’re excreted before they can cause health issues.

-The safest clay for captive birds is bentonite clay for parrots, which is a clay that’s derived from nature and is highly absorbent.
+Bentonite is the safest clay for captive birds because it’s natural and highly absorbent.
 The best-known brand is Clay Cal Bentonite, which has the following benefits:

 - Source of supplemental minerals.